 Check the box for Enable Single Sign On.

 In the Federated SSO user id field type in the e-mail address associated with the user's account.
+This field is case-sensitive.

 After you've entered all the required information click Save.